Azure/CCOInsights/README.md

 - [**CCO GitHub Contributions Dashboard**](./dashboards/GitHubDashboard-Contributors/GitHubDeploymentGuide.md): Get insights about the contributions to your GitHub project.
 - [**CCO Azure DevOps Contributions Dashboard**](./dashboards/ADODashboard-Contributors/ADODeploymentGuide.md): Get insights about the contributions to your Azure DevOps (ADO) project.

-**NOTE**: If your're experiencing problems during the deployment of the dashboards, please check the [Troubleshooting guide](./install/TroubleshootingGuide.md) and the [Github issues](https://github.com/Azure/CCOInsights/issues?q=is%3Aissue) before creating a new one.
+>**NOTE**: If you're experiencing problems during the deployment of the dashboards, please check the [Troubleshooting guide](./install/TroubleshootingGuide.md) and the [Github issues](https://github.com/Azure/CCOInsights/issues?q=is%3Aissue) before creating a new one.

 ![OverviewImage](./install/images/OverviewImage.png)